5 min read

 The Start-Stop-Continue framework provides a structured approach for leaders, teams, educators, and trainers to reflect on past experiences, identify areas for improvement, and make informed decisions to enhance performance and effectiveness in the workspace.

-Here are some start-stop-continue examples with specific scenariok
+Here are some start stop continue feedback examples for managers and leaders with specific scenarios.

 During employee performance reviews, leaders or managers can employ start-stop-continue to provide constructive feedback.
-They might suggest starting a mentorship program for skill development, stopping micromanagement practices to foster autonomy, and continuing to recognize and reward outstanding performance.
+They might suggest starting a mentorship program for skill development, stopping micromanagement practices to foster autonomy, and continuing to recognize and reward outstanding performance using reward power.

 As another example, after completing a product launch, leaders might evaluate which marketing strategies to continue, what communication channels to start using, and which logistical procedures to stop that caused delays.